jas-jas/Ubiquiti-ERL-OpenVPN/README.md

 Next create the file userpass.txt

     vi userpass.txt
-You can retrieve your PIA PPTP/L2TP/SOCKS Username and Password by logging into PIA online, selecting My Account and scrolling down.
+You can retrieve your PIA PPTP/L2TP/SOCKS Username and Password by logging into PIA online and select:

+    My Account; continue crolling down.
+Locate:

-You will see PPTP/L2TP/SOCKS Username and Password.
+    PPTP/L2TP/SOCKS Username and Password.
-On two lines put your PIA PPT/L2TP/Socks Username on the first line and on the second line put the Password Example of what iw should look like in the userpass.txt file you creatd in /config/auth directory on the ERL:
+On two lines put your PIA PPT/L2TP/Socks Username on the first line and on the second line put the Password

+Example of what it should look like in the userpass.txt file you creatd in /config/auth directory on the ERL:

     x29283933333
     WidD92F398msb